JenniferT9462/Node-Assignment-2/README.md

 🎃 Welcome to the Spooktacular Halloween Survey! 🎃

-A command-line survey with questions about your favorite Halloween favorites.
+A command-line survey with questions about your Spooky  Halloween favorites.
 After completing the survey you will be given your Halloween Profile. 👻

 ## Setup